pulsar17/bashclub/Part_3.md

 ## Exercise
 Do `man chmod` to see another way of specifying permissions (**Hint**: it will be like 0777 or 666).
 Also see how extended permissions can be set.
 (I couldn't use them doesn't mean you won't be able to 😌)

+# Next Part of the Series
+Next session would be all about pipes in Linux. - one of the most powerful thing you have at your command.